ian727/congo-airfields/airports/kimpokofzae/kimpoko.md

 **Status:** Redeveloped
 **ICAO Code:** FZAE
 **IATA Code:** none
-**Coordinates:** -4.214337, 15.558997
+**Coordinates (verified):** -4.214337, 15.558997

 Kimpoko was once a small village located approximately 30 kilometers northeast of Kinshasa.
-Positioned between [N'Djili International Airport](../airports/ndjilifzaa/ndjili.md) and [Maluku Airport](../airports/malukufzac/maluku.md), the area remained largely undeveloped until the mid-1960s.
+Positioned between [N'Djili International Airport](../ndjilifzaa/ndjili.md) and [Maluku Airport](../malukufzac/maluku.md), the area remained largely undeveloped until the mid-1960s.

 During this period, President Mobutu Sese Seko selected a location just south of Kimpoko for an ambitious and highly prestigious political retreat and luxury resort.
 This area was named N’Sele, although its proximity to Kimpoko also led to it being commonly referred to as Kimpoko-N’Sele.